Find your own career path!

 Students from EU or European Free Trade Association do not need a visa to enter the Republic of Lithuania.
 They can come and stay in Lithuania for 3 months and after that at the local Migration Department they must apply for the Certificate signifying their right to reside in the Republic of Lithuania (Certificate of Temporary Residence).

 If you are a student from non-EU country and you want to stay in Lithuania for no longer than 1 year, you can get a National Visa.
 If you intend to stay longer than 1 year, you should apply for a Temporary Residence Permit.

 For EU citizens, the process of employment in Lithuania is quite simple.
 They do not need any additional document and working hours are not limited.

-Non-EU students willing to work during their studies in the Republic of Lithuania must obtain a Temporary Residence Permit and then can work up to 20 hours per week during their studies at Mykolas Romeris University.
+Non-EU undergraduate (bachelor) students willing to work during their studies in the Republic of Lithuania must obtain a Temporary Residence Permit and then they can work up to 20 hours per week during their studies at the Mykolas Romeris University.

 Migration information centre (MIC) “I Choose Lithuania” consults international students on questions related to legal stay in Lithuania, social guarantees, health care, work and employment free of charge.
 Consultations in the centre are in Lithuanian, English and German languages.